 Arkansas learns act information

-Christ the King Catholic School has been approved by the Arkansas Department of Education to receive funds from the LEARNS Act / Education Freedom Account (EFA) program.
-This initiative enables eligible students to use public funds towards private school tuition.
+Christ the King Catholic School has been approved by the Arkansas Department of Education to receive funds through the LEARNS Act / Education Freedom Account (EFA) program.
+This initiative enables eligible students to use state funds towards private school tuition.

 Who is eligible?